joe-singh/joe-singh.github.io/straits.md

 have come up with a great expression for this -- [The Geopolitical Recession](https://www.eurasiagroup.net/issues/top-risks-2017).

 In this uncertain time, the importance of geopolitics has made itself apparent once again.
+Here, I aim to outline some of the key trends that shape the current trajectory of global events.
+Despite framing the context in which political decisions are made - particularly in the realm of foreign affairs - geopolitics remains far less in everyday conversations than plain old politics.
+I hope to do my part to change that.

-Here, I aim to outline some of the key trends that are taking place that shape the trajectory of global events, with particular focus on how geographical factors such influence events.
-This blog was inspired in part due to my having lived a majority of my life in the geopolitically central Indian Ocean region, and a majority of that majority living right by the critical chokepoints at the Straits of Hormuz and Malacca, which allowed me to witness the impact of geopolitics up close.
-I have a particular soft spot for the Eurasian landmass (especially anything to do with the stans) and the Indian Ocean, which I will spend most of my time writing about.
+This blog was inspired by my having lived a majority of my life in the geopolitically important Indian Ocean region, and a majority of that majority living right by the critical chokepoints at the Straits of Hormuz and Malacca, which allowed me to witness the impact of geopolitics up close.
 I was finally driven to put my thoughts to words after a brief but insightful conversation with a retired four star admiral at the [Hoover Institution](https://www.hoover.org/), which illustrated the importance of a geostrategic mindset in tackling the challenges of the 21st century.